 - Using mild soaps, detergents, and other products that are free of perfumes, dyes, and alcohol.
 These products are usually labeled as “fragrance-free,” “hypoallergenic,” or “for sensitive skin.”

 - Taking over the counter cortisone creams and ointments and/or antihistamines

 - Taking special baths such as oatmeal, salt water, vinegar, and bleach baths

-If moisturizing and over the counter medication is not enough, a health care professional may recommend the following options summarized on Mayo Clinic:
+If moisturizing and over the counter skin care products are not enough, a health care professional may recommend the following options summarized on Mayo Clinic:

 Prescription creams: These are usually a prescription corticosteroid cream or ointment.
 It’s important to follow the instructions as overuse may cause side effects, including stretch marks that may become permanent.

 Other creams may contain drugs called calcineurin inhibitors that affect your immune system.
-They are used by people older than age 2 to help control the skin reaction.
+People older than age 2 can use these products to help control the skin reaction.
 You should avoid strong sunlight when using these products.

 Antibiotics: Your doctor may prescribe an antibiotic cream if your skin has a bacterial infection or if there are open sores or cracks from scratching.